-Note: Districts should, at a minimum, inform parents/guardians at the beginning of the school year and on an ongoing basis of district practices for students who have lost or forgotten their meal payment.
+Note: CDE's program monitoring process (the Administrative Review) requires districts to continually notify parents/guardians of district policies regarding meal payments, including charge accounts and alternate meals if applicable.
+Districts should, at a minimum, inform parents/guardians at the beginning of the school year and on an ongoing basis of district practices for students who have lost or forgotten their meal payment.
 In addition, districts should set up a system for notifying parents/guardians when a student's meal payment account has a low or negative balance.

-According to USDA's Memorandum SP-23-2017, the district's policy on delinquent meal payments must be communicated in writing to all households at the start of each school year and to households transferring to the school during the school year.
-CDE's Nutrition Services Division Management Bulletin SNP-03-2017 states that, at a minimum, districts should use the methods specified below to communicate the district's meal policy.
+Note: According to USDA's Memorandum SP-23-2017, the district's policy on delinquent meal payments must be communicated in writing to all households at the start of each school year and to households transferring to the school during the school year.
+CDE's Nutrition

+Services Division Management Bulletin SNP-03-2017 states that, at a minimum, districts should use the methods specified below to communicate the district's meal policy.

-At the beginning of the school year, and whenever a student enrolls during the school year, parents/guardians shall be notified of the district's meal payment policies and encouraged to prepay for meals whenever possible.
+At the beginning of the school year, and whenever a student enrolls during the school year, parents/guardians shall be notified of the district's meal payment policies and be encouraged to prepay for meals whenever possible.
 The Superintendent or designee shall communicate the district's meal payment policies through multiple methods, including, but not limited to:

 - 1. Explaining the meal charge policy within registration materials provided to parents/guardians at the start of the school year - 2.
 Including the policy in print versions of student handbooks, if provided to parents/guardians annually - 3.
-Providing the policy whenever parents/guardians are notified regarding the application process for free and reduced-price meals, such as in the distribution of applications at the start of the school year
+Providing the policy whenever parents/guardians are notified regarding the application process for free and reduced-price meals, such as in the distribution of applications at the start of the school year - 4.
+Posting the policy on the district's web site - 5.
+Establishing a system to notify parents/guardians when a student's meal payment account has a low or negative balance - (cf. 1113 District and School Web Sites) (cf. 5145.6 - Parental Notifications)